Bahamas 3-day weather forecast starting Thursday 30th March

-The Bahamas public forecast for today and tonight, Saturday 25th February 2017
+This is a public forecast for today and tonight, Thursday 30th March 2017

 Bahamas 7-Day Weather Forecast starting January 26th

 GENERAL SITUATION: WEAK HIGH PRESSURE RIDGE LIES ACROSS THE BAHAMAS AS A COLD FRONT MOVES IN FOR THE WEEKEND.

 FRIDAY 27TH – COLD FRONT MOVES INTO THE EXTREME NW BAHAMAS BY

 EVENING…Sunny and warm with increasing cloudiness, showers and isolated

 thunderstorms in the Northwest Bahamas during the afternoon through the